 As I learned more about her and followed her since, I couldn’t help but look to her as a woman who completely embodies The Works.
 She’s multifaceted in so many regards, not only as a successful author, but also as a mother, wife, daughter and activist.
 That’s why I often use her story as an example to women I coach in what it means to bring your whole self to the table to achieve success and fulfillment.

-In terms of Intellect, Chimamanda Ngozi Adichie respects and pays tribute to how her roots and journey have shaped her values and experiences, which she celebrates through her work; she applies her Emotional Intelligence to each of her projects, tapping her unbridled passion for pushing the cultural conversation about feminism forward; and she carved out a Personal Style that is uniquely her — and more importantly, she owns it, constantly reiterating in her writing and speeches how much her colorful, vibrant and bright fashion choices brings her joy and happiness.
+In terms of Intellect, Chimamanda Ngozi Adichie respects and pays tribute to how her roots and journey have shaped her values and experiences, which she celebrates through her work; she applies her Intuition to each of her projects, tapping her unbridled passion for pushing the cultural conversation about feminism forward; and she carved out her Individuality that is uniquely her — and more importantly, she owns it, constantly reiterating in her writing and speeches how much her colorful, vibrant and bright fashion choices brings her joy and happiness.
 All three of these dimensions work in unison for Adichie in helping her carve out a space in the crowded feminist writer world that’s all her own.

 Plus, she’s an inspiring writer, whether she’s talking about feminism or she’s talking about clothes — and she does both often.
 In fact, I bookmarked this quote she shared with Elle about the power of fashion to bring joy:

 “Perhaps it is the confidence that comes with being older.
 Perhaps it is the good fortune of being published and read seriously, but I no longer pretend not to care about clothes.
 Because I do care.
 I love embroidery and texture.
 I love lace and full skirts and cinched waists.
 I love black, and I love color.
 I love heels, and I love flats.
 I love exquisite detailing.
 I love shorts and long maxidresses and feminine jackets with puffy sleeves.
 I love colored trousers.
 I love shopping.”